hanshoglund/vitry/manual.md

 \pagebreak

 ## Introduction
-Vitry is a programming language and environment for music composition and analysis, primarily in a non-realtime context.
+Vitry is a functional programming language with an inline syntax and a simple, expressive type system.
 It is designed to simplify representation of compund musical structures.

-The main purpose is generation of music notation, but it can also be used for general procesing of musical structures, or act as as a bridge between notation and other media environments.
+The raison d'etre of Vitry is generation of music notation, but it can also be used for general procesing of musical structures, or act as as a bridge between notation and other media environments.

+Vitry includes a powerful model of standard musical notation.
 It performs no graphical rendering of music on its own, but it built for seamless integration with standard score-editing tools, such as [Sibelius](http://www.sibelius.com/) and [LilyPond](http://lilypond.org/).

-Vitry includes a powerful model of standard musical notation, which may be interactively read and written to the standard score writing applications Sibelius and Lilypond.
 It also reads and generates standard file formats used for musical representation, such as MusicXML and standard MIDI files.

-Vitry shares many traits with the [PWGL](http://www2.siba.fi/PWGL/) and [OpenMusic](http://recherche.ircam.fr/equipes/repmus/OpenMusic/) environments.
-However, there are also some differences:

-- It is not graphical
-- It is not based on CommonLisp/CLOS.
-- It emphasizes interaction with scorewriter software

-The Vitry language is a simple functional language with an inline syntax.